The following guide lists some common things to check when you are experiencing performance issues in vMix.

-4. If using a large number of inputs and your graphics card supports 3GB of memory or higher, turn on "High Input Performance Mode" in vMix Settings under the Performance tab.
+5. If Resizable BAR is not available for your hardware, but your graphics card supports 3GB of memory or higher, then turn on 'High Input Performance Mode' in vMix Settings under the Performance tab.

 Make sure all displays are connected directly to the graphics card on the computer and not the motherboard.

 Using both motherboard and graphics card ports will severely impact performance and is not supported by vMix.